code-423n4/2022-12-escher-findings/data/zaskoh-G.md

 16:     }
 ```

-# use unchecked if no over- / underflow is possible
+## 3. use unchecked if no over or underflow is possible
 If it's not possible that the equation will over- / underflow, especially if it was checked previously it's better to use an unchecked{} block to save gas.

 ```solidity